PSV-106

 What things are necessary when serving agencies?
 There are some underlying principles.

-1. 1.
-Everyone must know exactly with whom they are dealing.
+- Everyone must know with whom they are dealing.

-1. It is important that agency managers know who leads the ARES unit (EC) and that all recruitment and utilization of operators is directed by that leader.
-Make sure they are aware of our local and general ARES policies, capabilities and probably most important limitations in operators and equipment.
-They should also be aware of who our “boss” is in ARES – our District Emergency Coordinator (DEC) and Section Emergency Coordinator (SEC) and the role each plays in emergency response.
-We want to make them aware of policies such as message format, security of message transmission, Disaster Welfare Inquiry and others that will affect the way you serve them.
-If we have other agencies to serve, let them know that, too.
+- It is important that Emergency Managers know who leads the ARES unit, our EC, and that all recruitment and utilization of operators is directed by the EC.
+EMs need to be aware of our local and general ARES policies, capabilities and, probably most importantly, our limitations in operators and equipment.
+They should also be aware of who our “boss” is in ARES – our District Emergency Coordinator (DEC), our Section Emergency Coordinator (SEC) and the role each plays in emergency response.
+We want to make them aware of policies such as message format, security of message transmission, Disaster Welfare Inquiries and other procedures that will affect the way you serve them.

-2. It is important that the EC know the policies and hierarchy of each agency it is serving.
-Whom will the EC interface with in an emergency?
+- It is important that the EC know the policies and hierarchy of each agency we are serving.
+With whom will the EC interface in an emergency?
 Who are their bosses?
 What policies does that agency have in place that may impact how ARES serves them?
 What other volunteer communications units will serve them?

-2. Everyone must know what to expect.
+- Everyone must know what to expect.
 A detailed operations plan should be developed with a served agency that sets forth precisely what each organization’s expectations are during emergencies.
 ARES and agency officials must work jointly to establish protocols for mutual trust and respect.
-Mutual trust and respect develops when expectations are known and fulfilled.

-3. Do not exceed abilities.
-A challenge ARES faces is the number of agencies that demand communications support during a disaster.
-A local ARES unit only has so much to go around, and it cannot possibly meet every agency’s needs.
+- It is important not to exceed your abilities.
+A challenge ARES faces during every disaster is the number of agencies that demand communications support and the number of communicators they need.
+A local ARES unit only has so much to go around and it cannot possibly meet every agency’s needs.
+Our capabilities will be limited by responding volunteers so priorities must be established long before an event to best utilize available resources.

 The ARRL maintains several formal Memoranda of Understanding (MOUs) with disaster and emergency response agencies including the Federal Emergency Management Agency (FEMA), the National Weather Service (NWS), the Red Cross, the Salvation Army, the National Communications System and Associated Public Safety Communications Officers.
 However, these documents are merely a framework for possible cooperation at the local level.
-While they are designed to encourage mutual recognition, cooperation and coordination, they should not be interpreted as to commit, obligate or mandate in any way that an ARES unit must serve a particular agency, or meet all of its needs in a jurisdiction.
-MOUs are “door openers,” to help us get our foot in the door–that’s all.
+While they are designed to encourage mutual recognition, cooperation and coordination, they should not be interpreted as a commitment, an obligate or a mandate in any way that an ARES unit must serve a particular agency or meet all of its needs in an emergency.
+MOUs are “door openers,” to help us get our foot in the door — that is all.
 It is up to us to decide to pursue a local operational plan with an agency.
 That decision will be based on a number of factors including the local needs of the agency and the resources we have available to support those needs given that we may have other prioritized commitments as well.

-Given the above, we should also be working for growth in your ARES program, making it a stronger, more valuable resource able to meet more of the agencies’ local needs.
-There are new Technicians coming into the amateur service that would make ideal additions to an ARES roster.
-A stronger ARES means a better ability to serve your communities in times of need and a greater sense of pride for Amateur Radio by both amateurs and the public.
-That’s good for all of us.
+Given the above, we should also be working for growth in our ARES program, making it a stronger, more valuable resource able to meet more of partner agencies’ local needs.
+There is a stream of new Technicians coming into the amateur service that would make ideal additions to an ARES roster.
+A stronger ARES means better ability to serve our communities and served agencies in times of need and a greater sense of pride for Amateur Radio by both amateurs and the public.

 Competition

-With a strong ARES program and a capability of substantially meeting most of the local served agencies’ needs, we want to avoid another problem that is cropping up in some parts of the country, that of “competition” with emerging amateur groups providing similar communications services outside of ARES.
+A problem that is cropping up in some parts of the country is that of “competition” with emerging amateur radio groups providing similar communications services outside of ARES.
 Some of these groups may feel that their local ARES doesn’t do the job or personalities conflict and egos get in the way so they set up shop for themselves working directly with agency officials and usurping ARES’ traditional role.
-Some agencies have been receptive to their assistance.
+Due to personality conflicts or unfulfilled expectations, some agencies have been receptive to their assistance.
+This undermines our role and the dependence our agencies place on us as mandated by the government.

 There continues to be “RACES versus ARES” polarization in some areas.
 Some agencies, including at least one with statewide jurisdiction are forming their own auxiliary communications groups and recruiting their own hams – some from ARES ranks.
-In other states, the problem has been solved by making every ARES ham a RACES operator and vice versa.
+In some states, the problem has been solved by making every ARES ham a RACES operator and vice versa.
 We need to work to find and provide the best services we can, to strive for the growth and enhancement of ARES members’ abilities and to make sure we present a “professional” face to potential “served” agencies.
-Success will ensure that our opportunities will grow.
 If we can make our program better than the next guy’s, the agencies will be more attracted to us.

 That concludes tonight’s training.
 Are there any questions, comments or suggested additions to this material?